-A responsive email is an email that displays well on any deviсe, whether it’s a desktop, a tablet, or a mobile phone.
-It automatically adapts to all screen resolutions, allowing subscribers to read emails on the go with convenience and meeting a modern demand in mobile presence.
+A responsive email is an email that looks good on any deviсe, whether it’s a desktop, tablet, or mobile phone.
+The email automatically adapts to all screen resolutions, allowing subscribers to read emails on the go with convenience and meeting a modern demand in mobile presence.

 Why is responsive email important?

 More than half of all emails are read on mobile devices.
 Moreover, 75% of users claim they will delete an email if they can’t read it from their smartphones.
 A lack of usability caused by the absence of responsive design is a crucial factor for unsubscribing and marking emails as spam.
 In its turn, it damages sender reputation and email deliverability.

 Without a responsive design, your emails are difficult to read on a mobile device, making the user scroll, zoom in and out — which is simply annoying.

 Choosing a professional marketing service shouldn't be an afterthought.
 It makes creating emails less of a headache.

 Go responsive with SendPulse!